 When choosing your move in date, also be sure it is realistic in conjunction with your start date.
 If you want to move in by early summer, then the home needs to be started before the ground freezes solid.
 In some areas in Montana that receive a lot of snow, the snow insulates the ground so digging can still be done into the beginning of December.
 At a job site near George Town Lake between Helena and Missoula Montana, a particular basement was dug in mid December.
 Even though the elevation was round 7,000 feet, the ground had a thick blanket of snow.
 The frost line had not deeply penetrated because of the snow.
 So with only an extra day of clearing away snow, the basement was dug and the project progressed throughout the winter.
 The happy owners moved in by spring.

 Another important point, that I do not want to forsake mentioning, deals with financing.
 Be very careful to have all financing in place and completed before any digging is done.
 Some try to move forward as far as they can with cash before they involve the bank.
 Lenders do not like this and very seldom (if ever) lend on a project that is already in progress.
 So be sure to do the financing from the start if a lender will be needed.

 Dream, plan, research, and above all else choose a builder who has knowledge that relates to your specific project.
 Typically log home builders in Montana find the happiest customers to be the ones who do their research.
 Sit down personally with your log home supplier and builder.
 Also ask them to visit the job site personally with you.
-No matter what company is supplying your logs, a good log home representative will provide this type of service.
 So if your dream is a log home, get started today.
 It is such an exciting time when you see your hard work pay off and move into your new log home.